 There is lots of space within the woodland here and therefore people will be able to effectively socially distance from other visitors whilst out in the forest at their respective camps without the need of wearing face coverings (unless of course you prefer to wear a face mask for personal, health or safety reasons OR current government regulations have changed since this guidance was posted).

-We have a dedicated camp toilet emptying room (strictly no chemicals allowed as our facility is 100% organic).
+If you are bringing your own camp toilet, we have a dedicated camp toilet emptying room (strictly no chemicals allowed as our facility is 100% organic).

 Remember to properly wash your hands with the anti-bac soaps provided upon entering the toilets and dish washing areas.